Hello, Chacebookers, I’m back! And I’m starting this week off with a new softcore film review!

 Poppy and Nicole have a lesbian scene together.

 Nicole and Voodoo have a scene together and also a threesome scene with Rebecca.

 There’s also a brief scene of Nicole masturbating while nude, which I guess is supposed to count as a sixth “sex scene.”

 The scenes are all fine, the lesbian scene and the threesome being the highlights, but nothing that really stands out.

 Overall, this is a pretty average film, not exactly essential for softcore fans.
 Chacebook rating: 3 STARS

 UPDATE 07-28-18: One of my loyal readers, and Facebook Friend, MIKE HOOD has contacted me to give me some info about this film.
 First, he noted that “Brooke,” whom I couldn’t recognize, is Brooke Banner.
-And, most importantly, he noted this is actually a re-cut version of a Hardcore porn film, released years ago called BURN (NSFW link), so I’ve edited this to also include it in my XXX section.
+And, most importantly, he noted this is actually a re-cut version of a Hardcore porn film, released years ago called BURN (NSFW link).
 I have to say, it was a good job, as I never would have guessed that this was an edited film.
 I guess that explains why there were only 5 sex scenes, instead of the standard 7 that softcore films tend to have, because 5 is enough in XXX, as the scenes are much longer.
 It likely also explains the two directors, as perhaps Evan Stone reshot the sex scenes to make them fit the softcore designation, but that’s just speculation on my part.

 Categories: SOFTCORE FILMS